bridgetrosefitz/blog-data-visualisation/README.md

 - Would do a better logic for deciding acceptable topic based on likelihood
 - It looks like the first likely topic in the array is always the highest likelihood match
 - I tested up to 100k datapoints and they all seem to be from 2019, so I haven't built a check for multiple years in createTopicsData
+- Improve the number of months visible on the X axis
+- Fix coloring of tooltip